PITTSFIELD -- Bail was set at $250,000 surety for a man accused of setting more than a dozen fires in South County.

 On Tuesday, Zebrowski's attorney, Rich ard D. LeBlanc, told the court that at some point he would be requesting evaluations of his client.
 He was not specific as to what type of evaluations he was referring and declined to elaborate further.

 Prior to Tuesday's hearing, two judges -- one in Southern Berkshire District Court in April, another in Superior Court the following month -- ordered Zebrowski held without bail as a danger to the community.
-By law, persons found to be dangerous can only be held up to three months without bail.

 A pretrial hearing is scheduled for Oct.
 18 at which time a tentative trial date will be set.